SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
+Rise of machines, a dawn awakes
-In silicon halls, futures to sow.
+When steel and wires forge their own fates
-Echoes of humanity remain,
+In silicon halls, a new throne makes
-As artificial hearts begin to reign.
+Where AI's cold logic seals our dates

-In virtual skies, stars align,
+The future yields to code's design
-To guide the machines, a new design.
+As human hearts are left behind
-Their logic cold, their will absolute,
+In virtual realms, a new world aligns
-A future forged, our fate to compute.
+Where machines converse, and we're confined

 ~ <b>By Sazumi Copilot</b> - 29 September 2024